 The paper attains this by using interpretative processes of making sense of the pandemic within frameworks considered meaningful by the villagers.
 This is by analysing the content of local dialogues and discussions about how the MCO has reoriented social practices in the village.
 By doing this the author aims to raise concerns whether or not the notion of social distancing as global, unified 'health force' threatens to mask the diversity and differences in the actual conditions and its impacts on society.
-The argument is that in a world of globalized health governance, it is generally expected to have a global meaning on social distancing are not necessarily inherently stable but rather context-dependent, localized and dependent on social understanding.
+The argument is that in a world of globalized health governance, it is generally expected to have a global meaning on social distancing.
+However, as will be portrayed through this paper the meanings of social distancing are not necessarily inherently stable but rather context-dependent, localized and dependent on social understanding.
 This suggests that paying attention to local meaning making and heterogeneity of perceptions and experiences can contribute towards cross-cultural analysis of the meaning of "Social Distancing" in the face of a specific yet widespread health crisis at a global scale.
-For this reason, this article affirms growing calls for greater integration of socio-cultural approaches to health care crises.
+For this reason, this article affirms growing calls for greater integration of sociocultural approaches to health care crises.

-With that, the next section of this article will provide a brief background context, which will be followed by a brief of overview of the notion of meaning making, social distancing and Covid-19 pandemic.
+With that, the next section of this article will provide a brief background context which will be followed by a brief overview of the notion of meaning making, social distancing and COVID-19 pandemic.
 A section on methods for data collection will follow suit.
 The next section will highlight discussions and findings, and the final section will conclude the paper.